MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-keybdinput.md

 <b> INPUT_KEYBOARD</b> supports nonkeyboard-input methods—such as handwriting recognition or voice recognition—as if it were text input by using the <b>KEYEVENTF_UNICODE</b> flag.
 If <b>KEYEVENTF_UNICODE</b> is specified, <a href="/windows/desktop/api/winuser/nf-winuser-sendinput">SendInput</a> sends a <a href="/windows/desktop/inputdev/wm-keydown">WM_KEYDOWN</a> or <a href="/windows/desktop/inputdev/wm-keyup">WM_KEYUP</a> message to the foreground thread's message queue with <i>wParam</i> equal to <b>VK_PACKET</b>.
 Once <a href="/windows/desktop/api/winuser/nf-winuser-getmessage">GetMessage</a> or <a href="/windows/desktop/api/winuser/nf-winuser-peekmessagea">PeekMessage</a> obtains this message, passing the message to
 <a href="/windows/desktop/api/winuser/nf-winuser-translatemessage">TranslateMessage</a> posts a <a href="/windows/desktop/inputdev/wm-char">WM_CHAR</a> message with the Unicode character originally specified by <b>wScan</b>.
 This Unicode character will automatically be converted to the appropriate ANSI value if it is posted to an ANSI window.

 Set the <b>KEYEVENTF_SCANCODE</b> flag to define keyboard input in terms of the scan code.
 This is useful to simulate a physical keystroke regardless of which keyboard is currently being used.
+You can additionally pass <b>KEYEVENTF_EXTENDEDKEYE</b> flag if scan code is extended key.
 The virtual key value of a key may alter depending on the current keyboard layout or what other keys were pressed, but the scan code will always be the same.

 ## -see-also